learn-co-curriculum/java-mod-5-java-jpa-project-setup/README.md

 implementation of the classes required to interact with the PostgreSQL database.

-## Create new classes JpaCreateStudent and JpaReadStudent
+## Create new class JpaCreateStudent

 1. Create a package in the “java” folder called “org.example”.
 2. Create a new class `JpaCreateStudent` in the “org.example” package.